mserafic/mserafic.github.io/projects/project-2.md

 # All dates must be YYYY-MM-DD format!
 date: 2015-12-15
 labels:
-  - Javascript
-  - Meteor
-  - MongoDB
+  - Java
-  - GitHub
+  - EZ Image
 summary: A simple Java program to show user input and output
 ---